-When the DSL is absent, the deputy Anette Burton will act as cover.
+When the DSL is absent, the deputy - Bethany Tims will act as cover.

-If the DSL and deputy are not available, Liz Travis the Trust SafeGuarding Manager will be inplace and act as cover (for example, during out-of-hours/out-of-term activities and summer School). etravis@wickersleypt.org 07400636822
+If the DSL and deputy are not available, cover will be in place (for example, during out-of-hours/out-of-term activities such as a summer school or residential trip) and parents will be informed via the schools' communication systems.